General FAQ

 An international phone plan, or

-An eSIM (such as Airalo - there are promocodes for signups)
+An eSIM (such as Airalo — promo codes are often available)

 Will there be Wi-Fi?